Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Introduction

 This paper adopts a non-asymptotic (finite sample) approach to study the optimization and statistical properties of the algorithm simultaneously.
 This allows to better understand the effects that tuning parameters can have on both the estimation and the estimates.
 For instance, smoothing should facilitate optimization but could also degrade the properties of the estimator.
 Here, the derivations show how both are affected by the choice of smoothing parameters.
 The finite-sample approach is also conceptually attractive because it gives results that are valid across repeated samples.
 Textbook optimization results often consider fixed objective functions \citep{nocedal-wright:06,bertsekas2016}.
 However, in empirical work, each dataset is associated with its own, unique, objective function.
 In that sense, guarantees over repeated samples provide a sense of robustness against sampling uncertainty.

-The first extension of the main results considers momentum, also known as the Polyak heavy-ball, which is often used to the accelerate convergence of stochastic gradient-descent algorithms.
+The first extension of the main results considers momentum, also known as the Polyak heavy-ball, which is often used to accelerate the convergence of stochastic gradient descent algorithms.
 Here, it can be used to reduce the effect of sampling noise on optimization while maintaining the rate of convergence.
-The second extension proposes a computationally attractive Monte-Carlo quasi-Newton implementation of the algorithm which makes it applicable to models where smoothing is not analytically tractable.
+In practice, it smoothes the optimization path, optimal values for the tuning parameters are tabulated.
+The second extension proposes a computationally attractive Monte Carlo quasi-Newton implementation of the algorithm which makes it applicable to models where smoothing is not analytically tractable.

 Simulated and empirical examples illustrate the results.
 A dynamic discrete choice model illustrates the algorithm's advantages over a benchmark which minimizes a smoothed objective function.
 From a distant starting value, the proposed algorithm performs well whilst the benchmark systematically fails to find consistent estimates.
 When initialized at the true value, the benchmark is consistent but sensitive to the choice of smoothing parameter.
 In contrast, the algorithm is fairly robust to the smoothing parameter.
 This is in line with theory.
-A simple Aiyagari model illustrates the results on a small but fairly challenging estimation problem where commonly used optimizers fail to converge.
+A thorough comparison with several global optimizers highlights the good performance of the proposed algorithm - both in terms of numerical accuracy and computation time.
+Similar to this paper, several of these optimizers are hybrid: they combine local and global iterations.
+However, they often rely on heuristic rules and lack theoretical guarantees for convergence, unlike the proposed method.
+This is reflected in the relative performance of these methods.
+Then, a simple Aiyagari model illustrates the results on a small but fairly challenging estimation problem where commonly used optimizers fail to converge.
 The algorithm performs well for a range of tuning parameters.
 Finally, the empirical application considers a model of joint retirement decision from \citet{honore2018}.
-Their estimation of $30$ coefficients takes more than 5 hours whereas the algorithm introduced in this paper finds accurate estimates within 11 minutes, using the same code and a more distant starting value.
+Their estimation of $30$ coefficients takes more than 5 hours whereas the algorithm introduced in this paper finds accurate estimates within 11 minutes.

+Lastly, note that the results cover smooth GMM estimations as a special case.
+The idea to combine a local and global search step to design a fast converging optimizer naturally extends to non-GMM settings such as smooth maximum likelihood and non-linear least-squares estimations.
+A key difference is that the local optimization results here rely on approximate local linearity of moments whereas in these settings derivations would require local strong convexity and a convex optimizer.
+Convexity requires further assumptions beyond the first derivatives and can be more restrictive than the assumptions used here.
+This is illustrated for a simple quantile estimation below.
+Because these estimations would involve a different set of assumptions and derivations, they are not covered in this paper.